Interplay of ferromagnetism, nematicity and Fermi surface nesting in kagome flat band: Introduction

-Given the described extended nature of the effective FB orbitals, sizeable inter-sublattice Coulomb terms are expected.
-To investigate the interaction-driven phases realized in the stated intermediate coupling regime with a partially filled flat band, we perform self-consistent Hartree-Fock (SCHF) calculations with up to second-nearest neighbor interactions.
-We find that the inter-sublattice interactions favor nematic order, in competition with the Stoner ferromagnetism driven by on-site repulsion\cite{stoner1938collective}.
-Scanning the FB filling from empty to full, we find that nematic phase persists in a sizable part of the parameter space, especially when the flat band is hole-doped from full filling.
-This is qualitatively consistent with experimental observations reported in Ref.\ \cite{chen2024CoSn_experiment}.
-Furthermore, Fermi surface nesting at the filling of VHS can induce translational-symmetry-breaking phases.
-However, in the case of a flat band, the heavily curved Fermi surface and weak band dispersion make the susceptibility enhancements from VHS less prominent and less robust against the out-of-plane hopping, which help rationalize the absence of translational-symmetry-breaking orders in experiment.
+Starting from a simple mean-field argument, we show that inter-sublattice interactions favor nematic order in competition with the Stoner ferromagnetism driven by on-site repulsion \cite{stoner1938collective}.
+While inter-sublattice interactions are generally expected to be significant in kagome metals \cite{kagome_coulomb}, they are further enhanced by the extended nature of the effective FB orbitals, which are formed by superposition of orbitals along the hexagon rings of the kagome lattice \cite{balents2008fb_kagome}.
+Self-consistent Hartree-Fock (SCHF) calculations scanning the flat-band filling from empty to full confirm that the nematic phase persists across a sizable part of the phase diagram, in qualitative agreement with experiment \cite{chen2024CoSn_experiment}.
+We further show that Fermi surface nesting at the flat-band VHS can induce translational-symmetry-breaking phases; however, the heavily curved Fermi surface and weak dispersion make this enhancement less prominent and less robust against out-of-plane hopping, helping rationalize the absence of such orders in experiment.

 The remainder of the paper is organised as follows.
 We review the non-interacting properties of the TB model with extended hopping in Section \ref{sec:tb_model}.
 Then the SCHF phase diagram, band structure and the mechanism behind the on-site and inter-sublattice interaction competition are demonstrated in Section \ref{sec:main}.